NotJINXZ/Discord-Status-Selfbot/README.md

 ## Getting Started

 1. Run the program to generate a default `config.json` file.
-2. Customize the `config.json` file with your Discord bot tokens, desired status names, types, and streaming URL.
+2. Customize the `config.json` file with your Discord tokens, desired status names, types, and streaming URL.
-3. Run the bot to start cycling through the defined statuses for your discord account.
+3. Run the file to start cycling through the defined statuses for your discord account.

 ## License